ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 #### The electrostatic potential
-To describe the elecrostatic interactions in MD the point charges are assigned to the positions of atomic nuclei.
+To describe the electrostatic interactions in MD the point charges are assigned to the positions of atomic nuclei.
 The atomic charges are derived using QM methods with the goal to approximate the electrostatic potential around a molecule.
 The electrostatic potential is described with the Coulomb's law:

 $V_{Elec}=\frac{q_{i}q_{j}}{4\pi\epsilon_{0}\epsilon_{r}r_{ij}}$